epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-03-distro-opensuse-install.markdown

   ...
 {% endhighlight %}

-This is a screenshot for other member here who curious about openSUSE.
+This is a screenshot for anyone who curious about openSUSE.
 After about a week leaving tumbleweed installation in peace and suddenly running <code>zypper dup</code>.